bkhong/HDInsight-vs-HDP/README.md

 * Access to **HDP File Store**

 ## HDInsight Hive and HiveQL Tutorial
 1. We will be using [this](/.data/Mass-Shooting-Data.txt) public mass shooting dataset.
 Download the file to your local drive.
 2. Create an Azure storage account and pin the account to the dashboard.
-There is a GitHub [guide](https://github.com/Microsoft/azure-docs/blob/master/articles/storage/storage-create-storage-account.md) that reviews this process.
+Here is a [guide](https://github.com/Microsoft/azure-docs/blob/master/articles/storage/storage-create-storage-account.md) that reviews this process.
 ![pintodashboard](https://github.com/bkhong/HDInsight-vs-HDP/blob/master/media/pin_to_dashboard.png)
 3. Click on the storage account from the dashboard to open it.
 Click on **Blobs**, then select the name of your storage account.
 You should see a list of default directories.
 ![blobs](https://github.com/bkhong/HDInsight-vs-HDP/blob/master/media/blobs.png)